pubannotation/textae/docs/views.md

 <img src="{{site.baseurl}}/img/full-view-2.png" width="150px">

-The above example shows that the same tag, _Tag1_ is annotated to the span, _sample_, twice.
+The above example shows that the same tag _Tag1_ is annotated to the span, _sample_, twice.

 Therefore, if your annotation needs to have multiple instances of identical denotation, you have to work in the Full View mode.